Skip to main content

 This towpath improvement forms a key part of the newly created Droitwich Spa Health Corridor, a wider project designed to promote outdoor activity, wellbeing, and active travel across the town.

-The improved route also enhances access to the recently restored Coney Meadow Wetland and reed bed, a thriving wildlife habitat transformed by the us with investment from a share of Wychavon's UK Shared Prosperity Fund.
+The improved route also enhances access to the recently restored Coney Meadow Wetland and reed bed, along with the wildlife‑viewing panel and owl sculpture, a thriving wildlife habitat transformed by us with investment from a share of Wychavon's UK Shared Prosperity Fund

 Volunteering outside